genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ### Username & password

-The standard authentication method is the user supplying their username and password.
+The standard authentication method is where the user supplyies their username and password.
 Even when SSO is enabled as an authentication method, the user will still have the option to sign in with their normal credentials.

 :::noteTip
-Setting the `DEFAULT_USER` and `DEFAULT_PASSWORD` environment variables will automatically populate the credentials in the login form, which can be useful during development so developers don't need to write out their credentials continuously.
+Setting the `DEFAULT_USER` and `DEFAULT_PASSWORD` environment variables automatically populates the credentials in the login form.
+This is useful during development, so that developers don't need to write out their credentials continuously.
 :::

 ### SSO

-SSO functionality allows the `Login` micro front-end to work with your company's existing authentication system, enabling them to have a single set of credentials - incluidng those built on the Genesis low-code platform.
+SSO allows the `Login` micro front-end to work with your company's existing authentication system, enabling users to have a single set of credentials - incluidng those built on the Genesis low-code platform.
 Genesis supports SSO with both JWT and SAML.

 Setting up SSO is primarily [a back-end task](docs/03_server/05_access-control/04_sso_authentication.md); however, there is a small amount of configuration covered in [the customisation part of this documentation](#enable-sso).